garzito/users-crm-mean/readme.md

 # User CRM
-A user CRM built on MEAN stack following MEAN Machine tutorial.
+A simple user CRM built on MEAN stack.